As an Amazon Associate, I earn from qualifying purchases.

 Vegan Coconut and Lemon Cake.
-The best ever birthday cake, two layers, one with lemon, the other with coconut and delicious vegan cream topping.
+The best ever birthday cake, two layers, one with lemon, the other with coconut, and delicious vegan cream topping.

-Veganism is the practice of abstaining from the use of animal products, particularly in diet, and an associated philosophy that rejects the commodity status of animals.
+Veganism is the practice of abstaining from the use of animal products, particularly in diet, and is an associated philosophy that rejects the commodity status of animals.
 An individual who follows the diet or philosophy is known as a vegan.
 Distinctions may be made between several categories of veganism.
 Dietary vegans, also known as “strict vegetarians”, refrain from consuming meat, eggs, dairy products, and any other animal-derived substances.